Loading...

 VerifiedSupervision Levels

-Direct supervision for basic and expanded functions
+Direct supervision required for both basic and expanded (coronal polishing and restorative) functions

 Direct Supervision Procedures